|

 December 2004 when he was exposed to water-borne

 Legionella bacteria in the building’s water supply.
+The

 defendant Mack-Cali moved for summary judgment arguing